Turning for Home

 Owners who wish to place a horse with Turning for Home need only fill out an information sheet and sign over the foal papers.
 The papers are then sent to The Jockey Club and stamped as “Retired from Racing”, thus ensuring every horse placed with our program will never be able to race again.
-Every eligible horse is accepted into the Turning for Home program.
+Digital Foal Papers for 2018 horses on can be transferred to Turning for Home, Inc. by the manager Every eligible horse is accepted into the Turning for Home program.

 Because of our presence right here on the grounds of Parx Racing, we have the unique ability to quickly schedule emergency veterinary procedures.
-This enables some horses that otherwise may not have had a chance for a full recovery often go on to a second career with little or no limitations.
+This enables some horses that otherwise may not have had a chance for a full recovery to go on to a second career with little or no limitations.

 An average of 4 – 8 horses per week are examined by one of our veterinarians at the racetrack, including evaluations of any x-rays or ultrasounds provided by connections.

 While Turning for Home is not a sanctuary, we do all we can to assure that every retiree has the best opportunity to go on to a new career.